jinbora0720/starter-academic2/content/project/mtv-spatial/index.md

 slides: ""
 ---

-* Aim to develop a method for highly multivariate (large p) and huge (large n) spatial data, which infers relationships among variables through a inter-variable graph.
+* Aim to develop an interpretable and computational feasible method for highly multivariate (large p) and huge (large n) spatial data by utilizing relationships among variables in an inter-variable graph.

-* Learn a backbone of the inter-variable graph defined as a minimum spanning tree of the true graph, using a Bayesian spanning tree-based approach.
+* Consider a minimum spanning tree as the backbone of the inter-variable graph.

+* Transform a multivariate process into multiple bivariate processes by exploiting variable-level conditional independence specified by the minimum spanning tree.